aldy505/speedtest_exporter/README.md

         If the serverID given is not available, should we fallback to closest available server -server_id int
-        Speedtest.net server ID to run test against, -1 will pick the closest server to your location (default -1)
+        Speedtest.net server ID to run test against, -1 will pick the closest server to your location (default -1) -speedtest_timeout
+        Timeout duration to limit caller to the Speedtest server.
+Use a time.Duration format (default "5m")

 ```